 What Is It?

-Tooth whitening lightens teeth and helps to remove stains and discoloration.
+Tooth whitening lightens teeth and helps to remove stains and discolouration.
 Whitening is among the most popular cosmetic dental procedures because it can greatly improve how your teeth look.
 Most dentists perform tooth whitening.

 What It’s Used For